 The Company's Board of Directors (the "Board") is asking for your proxy.
-If you submit a proxy but do not specify how to vote, the Company representative named in the proxy will vote your shares in favor of the director nominees identified in Proposal 1 in this proxy statement and for Proposal 2.
+If you submit a proxy but do not specify how to vote, the Company representative named in the proxy will vote your shares in favor of the director nominees identified in Proposal 1 in this proxy statement, for Proposals 2, 3 and 5 and for "3 Years" for Proposal 4.

 The Notice contains instructions for telephone and Internet voting.
 Also, if you receive a paper copy of the proxy card by mail, you may sign and return the proxy card in the envelope provided.
 Whichever method you use, giving us your proxy means you authorize us to vote your shares at the meeting in the manner you direct.
 You may vote for all, some, or none of our director candidates.
-You may also vote for or against Proposal 2 or abstain from voting.
+You may also vote for or against Proposals 2, 3 and 5, for "3 Years," "2 Years" or "1 Year" for Proposal 4 or abstain from voting on Proposals 2, 3, 4 and 5.